Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Luxury hotels for a refined experience

 For those seeking comfort and premium services, there are several five-star hotels close to Tsilivi or Laganas.
-These offer infinity pools, spas, gourmet restaurants and spectacular views of the Ionian Sea.
+These establishments offer infinity pools, spas, gourmet restaurants and spectacular views of the Ionian Sea.
 All the ingredients for an elegant stay.

 Private villas and guest houses